-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Scott Fortune

 Okay, appreciate the color.
 Second question, a follow-up for me, is on the international supply.
 Congrats on new supply agreements.
 Looks like the Australia market is opening up.
 How quickly are you seeing sales potentially here in the second quarter?
 Obviously second half strength there, but you know, you mentioned negotiations with potentially larger clinical trials or pharmaceutical players coming on board.
-Step us through what the second half could look like as far as the international or the global revenue side, and any timing on the EU GMP certification here.
+Kind of step us through what the second half could look like as far as the international or the global revenue side, and any timing on the EU GMP certification here.

 Pat McCutcheon

-Yes, so this is one of the most exciting pieces of our opportunity going into the latter half of the year with international business, as we’ve seen a number of disclosed new partnerships between Australia and New Zealand, and then we’re in Europe now as well as U.K. This is an exciting part of our business with a number of additional contracts, obviously with longer term periods with significant increased margin relative to the distribution opportunities in Canada between the recreational side and medical in these international jurisdictions.
-We’ve really taken advantage of our GMP certification in Canada as well as in Australia, and actually the way that we’re executing on this strategy is purchasing product from Canada, extracting that product, certifying it, sending it to Australia for distribution and to other areas, namely New Zealand and we’re starting with two contracts into Germany and the U.K., all from our Australian platform.
+Yes, so this is one of the most exciting pieces of our opportunity going into the latter half of the year with international business, as we’ve seen a number of disclosed new partnerships between Australia and New Zealand, and then we’re in Europe now as well as U.K. This is an exciting part of our business where a number of additional contracts, obviously with longer term periods with significant increased margin relative to the distribution opportunities in Canada between the recreational side and medical in these international jurisdictions.
+We’ve really taken advantage of our GMP certification in Canada as well as in Australia, and actually the way that we’re executing on this strategy is purchasing product from Canada, extracting that product, certifying it, sending it to Australia for distribution and to other areas, namely New Zealand and we’re starting with two contracts into Germany and U.K., all from our Australian platform.

 With regards to the EU GMP certification, we were expecting to have an audit inspection recently.
 We’ve passed a number of pre-inspections already and we’re prepared for this, and we’re pushing actually for a virtual inspection; however at this point, the German regulator actually is not doing any other inspections, which is in essence a challenge for our ability to move product from Canada into Europe directly, however it’s also somewhat of an advantage for us because with our Australian platform, our ability to move products from Australia into different regions of Europe, it actually gives us a secondary option which is current right now to access these different markets and actually gives us an advantage, because the German market is not approving any other new LPs to do such a distribution strategy.